sh1509/cartesian-lift/TaskManager.md

 ---

 ## Phase 4: Bonus Addition – Compliance Control (Hours 24–36)
+__Note: This is an optional phase that can be skipped if time does not permit.__
 ### Deliverables:

 * [ ] Custom node for compliance control